 The festival highlights exciting research results, emerging areas, and innovations in health related BSSR.
-This trans-NIH event enables efficient leveraging of NIH resources and expertise.
+This NIH-wide event enables efficient leveraging of NIH resources and expertise.
 The BSSR-CC members contribute diverse and comprehensive perspectives on the NIH BSSR portfolio, thus facilitating the selection of an outstanding array of research results that are highlighted at the festival.View Recording

 OBSSR Past Events